adizon-hub/Ball-N-Plate-Team-1/README.md

 # 2- SYSTEM MODELING

+In the Figure ( ) is the ball and plate system free body diagram that is being used.
+To find the nonlinear equation of motion Eq (1) was obtained by using the free body diagram.
+Also Eq (2) and Eq (3) were found using the geometry in the figure ( ).

 <img width="370" alt="model1" src="https://user-images.githubusercontent.com/76410573/102726544-76e2b100-42d4-11eb-9b7c-9d6543911034.png">
 <p style="margin-left:200px; margin-right:50px;">Figure 1.
 Ball and Plate System</p>

 # 3- CONTROLLER DESIGN & MODEL SIMULINK